What is a Clean Game in Bowling?

 In a clean game, you are going to play all closed frames.
 So, what is a closed frame; You might be thinking.
 Well, a closed frame is one in which you score a strike or a spare and knock down the ten pins.

-On the contrary, an open frame is one where you cannot knock down all the ten pins within your two shots and cannot score a spare or a strike which is not ideal.
+On the contrary, an open frame is one where you cannot knock down all ten pins within your two shots and cannot score a spare or a strike which is not ideal.

 Once you have scored closed frames in all the frames of a ten-pin bowling game, you can say that you have played a clean game of bowling.
-But different bowlers have a different perspective of a clean game.
+But different bowlers have a different perspectives of a clean game.

-A Bowlers View on a Clean Game in Bowling
+A Bowler’s View on a Clean Game in Bowling

 The debate initiates when we talk about the 10th frame mainly.
-According to some bowlers who believe that there should be an added layer of difficulty for a game to be considered a clean game, if the first shot is a strike, then the next shots need to be either two strikes or a spare, which means there should be no open frames at all.
+According to some bowlers who believe that there should be an added layer of difficulty for a game to be considered a clean game if the first shot is a strike, then the next shots need to be either two strikes or a spare, which means there should be no open frames at all.

 What are the rules of a clean game?